 The oldest University in the Western world is the University of Bologna, which was founded in 1088, and still stands as a pillar of higher education.
-Italian Universities also place high value on employment, which means they are often geared towards helping you find a job after graduation.
+Italian Universities also place a high value on employment, which means they are often geared towards helping you find a job after graduation.

 You can do this at the Italian Embassy or Consulate in your home country, and should take around 3 months or more to process.
-The cost is relatively low (around €60, or $76), though make sure you check with the Embassy to see what documents and proof of finances you will need for eligibility.
+The cost is relatively low (around €60, or $74), though make sure you check with the Embassy to see what documents and proof of finances you will need for eligibility.

 John Cabot University, Rome

 The only tough part about choosing JCU is the price tag, which ranges from $7000-$10500 per semester, though this might be far less than what you would pay for the same level of education in your home country.
 Housing is provided, as are meal plans, and JCU offers an easy transition into Italian life and culture for those who may not have lived abroad previously.

 Though not quite as old as the University of Bologna, Sapienza was founded in 1303 by Pope Boniface VIII.
 The main campus opened in 1935 and is close to the city centre, which is perfect for a little lunchtime sightseeing for your first few months.

-Per year you can expect to pay approximately €2600 ($3300), depending on your degree and the courses you choose.
-There are also additional fees, like student union and administrative fees, which change from year to year but currently run no more than €140 ($177).
+Per year you can expect to pay approximately €2600 ($3200), depending on your degree and the courses you choose.
+There are also additional fees, like student union and administrative fees, which change from year to year but currently run no more than €140 ($170).
 This is often calculated into your yearly total.

 University of Milan, Milan

-The university boasts amazing botanical gardens, fantastic, world renown libraries and an orchestra that contributes to the cultural life of Milan as much as to the cultural life of the university.
+The university boasts amazing botanical gardens, fantastic, world-renown libraries and an orchestra that contributes to the cultural life of Milan as much as to the cultural life of the university.
 With only a few programs taught entirely in English, and a great deal more in both English and Italian, having a higher level of Italian will come in handy here.